operand/agency/README.md

 # FAQ

-## How does `agency` compare to other agent libraries?
+## How does Agency compare to other agent libraries?

-Though you could entirely create a simple agent using only the primitives in `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an agent toolset like other libraries.
+Though you could entirely create a simple agent using only the primitives in Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an agent toolset like other libraries.
 For example, you won't find much support for building prompts or working with vector databases, etc.
 Implementation of agent behavior is left up to you.

-`agency` is concerned with providing a minimal communication and control foundation on which to define and integrate agent systems in a performant and flexible way, allowing developers to create custom agent solutions as they see fit.
+Agency is concerned with providing a minimal communication and control foundation on which to define and integrate agent systems in a performant and flexible way, allowing developers to create custom agent solutions as they see fit.

-So if you're looking for a library with just enough structure to build from but not so much that it gets in your way, then `agency` might be for you.
+So if you're looking for a library with just enough structure to build from but not so much that it gets in your way, then Agency might be for you.

 ## What are some known limitations or issues?

-* `agency` is still in early development.
+* Agency is still in early development.
 Like many projects in the AI agent space it is somewhat experimental at this time, with the goal of finding and providing a minimal yet useful foundation for building agent systems.